-Start Point (5): Starting time of currently selected vacuum agitation, or equalisation pulse.
+Start Point (5): Starting time of currently selected vacuum pulse.

-Duration (6): Total length of currently selected vacuum agitation, or equalisation pulse.
+Duration (6): Total length of currently selected vacuum pulse.

-Red (waits), yellow (agitation pulses), blue (equalisation pulses), and green bars (vacuum pulses) are visually represented of selected drains.
+Red (waits), yellow (pulses), blue (equalised pulses), and green bars (full pulses) are visually represented of selected drains.
 Not all instruments have all drain types.
-Any lengthy vacuum pulse placed at end of vacuum pulse box is considered a final drain.
+Any lengthy vacuum pulse placed at end of vacuum pulse box is a drain and where dwell time is programmed.
 Dwell time is specific to reagents being used and type of reaction steps.
-Dwell time is considered prior to final long drain pulse.

-For instance, some modified amidites require a 12 minute reaction time which would be reflected by Reaction Duration (3).
-It is vital to observe the calibrations to ensure there is no premature drainage, which would have a negative impact on coupling.
+For instance, some modified amidites require a 12 minute reaction time which would be programmed on this screen.